csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 We W~i~ll see two examples of backtracking algorithms.
 The first is a problem in computational geometry.
 Our second example shows how computers select moves in games, such as chess and checkers.

-## 10.5.1.
-The Turnpike Reconstruction Problem
+### The Turnpike Reconstruction Problem

 Suppose we are given n points, P~1~, P~2~, . . . , pn, located on the x-ax~i~s. x~i~ is the x coordinate of pi.
 Let us further assume that x1 = 0 and the points are given from left to right.
-These n points determine n(n - 1)/2 (not necessarily unique) distances d1, d2, . . . , dn between every pair of points of the form | x~i~ - xj | (i j ).
+These n points determine n(n - 1)/2 (not necessarily unique) distances d1, d2, . . . , dn between every pair of points of the form | x~i~ - xj | (i j).
 It is clear that if we are given the set of points, it is easy to construct the set of distances in O(n2) time.
 This set W~i~ll not be sorted, but if we are W~i~lling to settle for an O(n2 log n) time bound, the distances can be sorted, too.
 The turnpike reconstruction problem is to reconstruct a point set from the distances.
 This finds applications in physics and molecular biology (see the references for pointers to more specific information).
 The name derives from the analogy of points to turnpike ex~i~ts on East Coast highways.
 Just as factoring seems harder than multiplication, the reconstruction problem seems harder than the construction problem.
 Nobody has been able to give an algorithm that is guaranteed to work in polynomial time.
 The algorithm that we W~i~ll present seems to run in O(n2log n); no counterexample to this conjecture is known, but it is still just that - a conjecture.
 ```
 enum test_result { PROBABLY_PRIME, DEFINITELY_COMPOSITE };